supro200/fw-rule-manager/README.md

 ### Traffic flows

 This is the main user interface where Traffic Flows are defined.
-Based on these flows the tool builds security rules.
+Based on these flows the tool builds security rules for a given OS.
 In most cases, this is the only tab which requires editing.
-The interface:
+User interface is a simple Excel spreadsheet:
 ![Image description](img/main-ui.png)

 It consists of the following columns: